21st-century sporting hero

 Medals, wins and globes galore

 Over the course of ten World Championships up to 2017, Svendsen won a total of 21 medals, 12 of them golds, putting him in the all-time top three behind Bjørndalen and Martin Fourcade.
 His most productive World Championships came in Nove Mesto (CZE) in 2013, where he won medals in every event in which he took part: golds in the sprint, pursuit, 4x7.5km relay and the mixed relay, and a bronze in the mass start.

 In the IBU World Cup, meanwhile, he scored 38 individual wins, 20 relay victories and 129 podium finishes, and collected a large crystal globe in 2010 and four small ones in total, including the individual in 2011 and 2014.
 Martin Fourcade’s main rival in the first half of the 2010s, he was four times runner-up to the Frenchman in the World Cup standings between 2011 and 2014.

 At the double… again

-Svendsen was not at his best as Sochi 2014 got under way, with Norway’s cross-country and biathlon teams both having equipment problems and finding it hard to get their waxing right in the slushy conditions.
-As a result, the great Norwegian could finish only ninth in the sprint and pursuit events and seventh in the 20km individual, while his arch rival Martin Fourcade walked away with two gold medals.
-Redemption came in a dramatic showdown with Fourcade in the mass start.
-With the final standing shoot behind them, the two men went into the final sprint with nothing to separate them.
-When Svendsen pulled clear at the final turn, Fourcade responded with a late burst, making a last-ditch lunge for the line but failing by the width of a ski to deny his great rival.
-Svendsen wemt on to win the fourth gold medal of his career in the inaugural mixed relay.
+Svendsen was not at his best as Sochi 2014 got under way, with Norway’s cross-country and biathlon teams both having equipment problems - finding it hard to get their waxing right in the slushy conditions.
+As a result, the great Norwegian could finish only ninth in the sprint and pursuit events and seventh in the 20km individual, while his arch rival Fourcade walked away with two gold medals.
+Redemption would come in a dramatic showdown with Fourcade in the mass start, however.